runway: 06/24 - 2407x45m/7900x152feet - concrete

 2007 overview of Dreux-Louvilliers AB (Google Earth)

-French video (5 minutes) explaining the working of the 'over the horizon' scanning principle of Nostradamus.
-Even if you don't understand French it is reasonably understandable.
+French video (5 minutes) explaining the working of the 'over the horizon' scanning principle of Nostradamus. (updated video in english!)

 Ground level close up of the antenna array (3 x 96 antennas) at Dreux, 2007 (copyright © Onera)

 Close up of the antenna array at Dreux, 2007 (Google Earth)